AntonioPavkovic/movie-engine-backend/README.md

 ## Description

-Movie Engine is an app that allows users to lookup, search and rate movies. the backend is built with NestJS and Pisma as and ORM, PostgreSQL as a DB and OpenSearch for searching capabilities
+Movie Engine is an app that allows users to lookup, search and rate movies.
+The backend is built with NestJS and Pisma as and ORM, PostgreSQL as a DB and OpenSearch for searching capabilities.

 ## Project setup